 The Chairs of each of the Committees regularly report to the Board on matters reviewed by their respective Committees, thereby providing the Board with the opportunity to identify and discuss any risk-related issues or request additional information from management or the Committees that may assist the Board in its risk oversight role.
-To this end, risk-related issues presented to the Committees are routinely presented to and discussed with the full Board to ensure proper oversight, and each of the Committees encourages attendance of the full Board at its meetings.
+To this end, all directors are expected to attend all committee meetings when possible, and risk-related issues presented to the Committees are routinely presented to and discussed with the full Board to ensure proper oversight.

 Additionally, the Company has established a Nuclear Oversight Advisory Board ("NOAB"), which oversees and provides reports to the Board on an as-needed basis, but no less than annually, regarding various risks and strategic considerations related to our ownership and operation, directly or indirectly, of interests in our Comanche Peak nuclear power plant.
-The NOAB is comprised of Dr. Richard Meserve, Chair, Bill Borchardt, Mr. Morgan and Mr. Burke.
+The NOAB is comprised of Dr. Richard Meserve (Chair), Bill Borchardt, Mr. Burke, Ms. Ackermann, and Mr. Barbas.
 Dr. Meserve, who has served as the Chair of the NOAB since 2012, is a former Chairman of the U.S. Nuclear Regulatory Commission ("NRC").
 Mr. Borchardt, who has served as a member of the NOAB since 2014, previously held several leadership positions at the NRC including, most recently, as the NRC's Executive Director of Operations from 2008 to 2013.